cozy-labs/cozy-light/README.md

 # Platform applications

 By default the platform handles only apps based on Node.js and PouchDB.
-But through plugins you can install appsi made only of static HTML or container available on the Docker registry.
+But through plugins you can install apps made only of static HTML or containers available on the Docker registry.

 ## Install default applications